Save $220 on GoPro HERO9 Black Bundle ($349.98)

 There are several different ways you can do that.
 They all involve adding some kind of float attachment or securing it to something else that’s not going to sink.
 You can use floating handle grips, or bobbers, which work well if you’re handholding it but don’t work well if you’re mounting the camera on something like a surfboard, kayak, or boat.
 You can get adhesive foam blocks that attach to the back.
 Those work much better if you’re mounting the camera, but they really only work well for older model GoPros that use a dedicated waterproof housing and where you don’t need access to a screen on the back of the camera.
 And you can get floating wrist straps, which is a traditional approach that other cameras use but again isn’t ideal if you’re mounting the camera.

-So it does add some cushioning protection against bumps and drops--at least, so long as it strikes the ground at such an angle that it hits the foam--but it doesn't add any extra waterproofness.
+So it does add some cushioning protection against bumps and drops–at least, so long as it strikes the ground at such an angle that it hits the foam and not directly upon the lens port–but it doesn’t add any extra waterproofness.
 It does add some extra bulk, so the camera will be more susceptible to being buffeted by the wind (and wind noise) at high speed.
-It also makes the whole thing bigger, which can be an issue in places where it's a very tight fit.
+It also makes the whole thing bigger, which can be an issue in places where it’s a very tight fit.

-The foam is cut to the specific shape for the cameras that share the same body shape and controls layout at the HERO6 Black--that currently includes the HERO5 Black and the HERO (2018).
-It doesn't fit older models or the Session models.
-For those, you'll need to pick up a variation that's designed to fit those models.
+The foam is cut to the specific shape for the cameras that share the same body shape and controls layout as the current generation of GoPros.
+That includes all three models of HERO7, the HERO6 Black, HERO5 Black, and HERO (2018).
+It doesn’t fit older GoPros or the cube-shaped Session models.
+For those, you’ll need to pick up a variation that’s designed to fit those models.

 You’ll also need to use the camera in the standard frame that comes with the camera.
 That all then insert into the float.
 If you just try to put the camera directly into the float without using the frame it won’t fit snuggly and there’s a good chance that the camera will come out and sink to the bottom.